anandkshitiz/anandkshitiz.github.io/_posts/2018-12-23-amazon-ecs.md

 4. How to ensure zero downtime even during the time of deployment ?
 5. How to get useful analytics and monitor performance of the resources ?

 All, or most of the above problems, can be solved using some Container Orchestration system.
-There are a number of Container Orchestration system availale today.
+There are a number of Container Orchestration system available today.
 Most famous are Kubernetes, Amazon ECS, Marathon, Docker Swarm etc.

 In this article let's try to learn what is Amazon ECS and how to run different applications in ECS.